IBE160/SG-Gruppe-Stavanger/proposal.md

   - **Ingredient Substitution:** GPT-powered simple substitution recommendations (e.g., lime ↔ lemon).
   - **AI Recipe Suggestions:** Use GPT or OpenAI embeddings for creative recipe variations.
   - **Semantic Search:** Implement OpenAI’s `text-embedding-3-small` model to improve recipe search relevance.
+  - **Personalized Educational Content:** Use basic data analysis or simple AI to personalize the "Eco-Facts & Food Stories" content based on user's waste habits.

 AI is intentionally **not part of the MVP** to keep the core development focused and achievable within the 6-week timeline.